-Think of the last workout regimen you tried to follow.
-It went well for a week or two and then one Netflix binge tied you to the couch for the night.
+Think of the last workout regimen you followed.
+It went well for a week or two, and then the new season of Stranger Things tied you to the couch for the night.
 And the next, and the next.

 Messing up, taking breaks, mysteriously gaining 10 pounds after developing a craft beer habit, don’t make us failures.
 They make us human.